 Of course, Strato Destroyers in Battalion Wars 2, having their Elite Mook status discredited as an excuse by the Battlestations, aren't going to be off the hook.
 Even getting past the borderline Guide Dang It of their weakness in their lack of rear armor plating combined with the fact that they're only in the last part of one freaking level in the entire game—the last one in single player, no less—it doesn't change the fact that they take ridiculous punishment for an air unit, when you already have Fighters, as well as a strict Speed time limit if you're going for rank, to contend with.
 What is worse is that the Strato can blow most of your forces, including your mission critical Battlestation, to Kingdom Come.
 It doesn't help that the air units regenerate infinitely and the Battlestation under AI not only targets the lasers defenses (which you can't even lock onto) instead of the Mining Spider itself to get the bloody thing done with sooner to give you more grief if you manually control one of Pierce's Fighters, but also still takes notable damage from heavy laser fire.

 Elite War Elephants, the unique unit of the Persians.
-They're heavily armored, have the highest hitpoints of any land unit, and they have a powerful splash attack.
+They're heavily armored, have the highest hitpoints of any land (or sea) unit, just a bit less resistant than an actual building, and they have a powerful splash attack.
 If you're fighting the Persians, get some monks ready because those are the only really effective countermeasure.
-Their only disavantage is being slow, but the Persians have a Unique Research that raises their speed, making them a faster live Rams.
+Their only disadvantage is being slow, but the Persians have a Unique Research that raises their speed, making them a faster live Rams.

 Apart from the Saracen unique units, Mamalukes, which take down elephants, as well as every other cavalry unit (as well as practically every other non ranged unit) with ridiculous ease.
 Even siege weapons weren't effective, because they were cavalry themselves, and could just charge them down.
 In online play, these were the real demonic spiders.